 Fort Willliam Jn was renamed from Mallaig Junction to avoid any confusion when using RETB.
 Similarly, Tyndrum Upper was changed to Upper Tyndrum to distinguish it from Tyndrum Lower on the Oban line.

-A list of Radio frequencies used on the West Highland Line can be found in the message archives.
+A list of Radio frequencies in use until 2016 on the West Highland Line can be found in the message archives.

 The TrainsIn 1984 Inverness depot had a dedicated fleet of eight steam heat Class 37/0 locos fitted for RETB working on the Kyle line.